loonaticx/MAYBEE/README.md

 ----------------------------------

-MAYABEE is a fork of the Yet Another Blender Egg Exporter (YABEE) plugin.
+MAYBEE is a fork of the Yet Another Blender Egg Exporter (YABEE) plugin.
 It is a renewed Panda3D Egg file exporter for Blender that supports versions >=2.7+

 With dozens of outdated YABEE repositories, it's hard to find which version supports modern versions of Blender.
 MAYBEE sticks out from the outdated YABEE variants.

 # Features
 MAYBEE has support for exporting the following: